 Simplicity and Convenience

-- Managing one policy with a spouse term rider is typically more straightforward than handling multiple individual policies
+• Managing one policy with this rider is typically more straightforward than handling multiple individual policies

 Furthermore, adding multiple term riders to a base policy is possible, allowing policyholders to enjoy expanded coverage while still maintaining the simplicity of single policy management.